 Introduction/Problem statement

+This proposal is based on JVET-P0600 which was marked as further study.
+It was also requested to provide evidence on more RD performance evidence, and to reduce bitdepth for calculating one of the parameters.

 In the current working draft of VVC and in VTM7.0, there are 4-parameter and 6-parameter affine prediction modes.
 With 4- and 6-parameter afine, it is possible to signal a large rotation, for example around 90, 180, or 270 degree rotation.
 With 6-parameter affine, flipping (in four different direction) can also be indicated.
 This type of large rotation may happen in some of video content.
 For example, in point cloud coding (PCC), different patches in different frame may be packed with different orientations (e.g., rotation, flipping or their combinations) in a YUV picture, and the output YUV file is coded with a video codec.
 As another example, in 3x2 layout of cubemap projection, when a content goes from one face to another face, it may get rotated by 90 degree.
 But current subblock-based affine motion compensation and PROF method fails when affine parameters indicate large rotation or flipping.

 Subblock-based affine